Ischemia: Pathophysiology

 Ischemia results in tissue damage in a process known as ischemic cascade.
 The damage is the result of the build-up of metabolic waste products, inability to maintain cell membranes, mitochondrial damage, and eventual leakage of autolyzing proteolytic enzymes into the cell and surrounding tissues.

 Restoration of blood supply to ischemic tissues can cause additional damage known as reperfusion injury that can be more damaging than the initial ischemia.
 Reintroduction of blood flow brings oxygen back to the tissues, causing a greater production of free radicals and reactive oxygen species that damage cells.
-It also brings more calcium ions to the tissues causing further calcium overloading and can result in potentially fatal cardiac arrhythmias and also accelerates cellular self-destruction.
+It also brings more calcium ions to the tissues causing further calcium overloading and can result in potentially fatal cardiac arrhythmias and also accelerates cellular apoptosis.
 The restored blood flow also exaggerates the inflammation response of damaged tissues, causing white blood cells to destroy damaged cells that may otherwise still be viable.

 Treatment

 Early treatment is essential to keep the affected organ viable.
 The treatment options include injection of an anticoagulant, thrombolysis, embolectomy, surgical revascularization, or partial amputation.
 Anticoagulant therapy is initiated to prevent further enlargement of the thrombus.
 Continuous IV unfractionated heparin has been the traditional agent of choice.

 If the condition of the ischemic limb is stabilized with anticoagulation, recently formed emboli may be treated with catheter-directed thrombolysis using intra-arterial infusion of a thrombolytic agent (e.g., recombinant tissue plasminogen activator (tPA), streptokinase, or urokinase).
 A percutaneous catheter inserted into the femoral artery and threaded to the site of the clot is used to infuse the drug.
 Unlike anticoagulants, thrombolytic agents work directly to resolve the clot over a period of 24 to 48 hours.

 Direct arteriotomy may be necessary to remove the clot.
 Surgical revascularization may be used in the setting of trauma (e.g., laceration of the artery).
 Amputation is reserved for cases where limb salvage is not possible.
 If the patient continues to have a risk of further embolization from some persistent source, such as chronic atrial fibrillation, treatment includes long-term oral anticoagulation to prevent further acute arterial ischemic episodes.

 Decrease in body temperature reduces the aerobic metabolic rate of the affected cells, reducing the immediate effects of hypoxia.
 Reduction of body temperature also reduces the inflammation response and reperfusion injury.
 For frostbite injuries, limiting thawing and warming of tissues until warmer temperatures can be sustained may reduce reperfusion injury.

 Ischemic stroke is at times treated with various levels of statin therapy at hospital discharge, followed by home time, in an attempt to lower the risk of adverse events.